Viveniac/Viveniac/README.md

 - 👋 Hi, I’m @Vivekanand Kulkarni
 - 👀 I’m interested in Software Engineering, Product design, Data Science.
-- 🌱 I’m currently learning AWS Resource management, using Boto3, Javascript.
+- 🌱 I’m currently learning AWS Resource management, using Boto3, Docker and Kubernetes.
 - 💞️ I’m looking to collaborate on Deep learning, Neural Networks.
 - 📫 How to reach me
 Connect to me on LinkedIn: vivekanand-kulkarni